PinkNyx54/The-Omni-List/theOmniList.md

 - [Tirea Na'vi](https://tirea.learnnavi.org/): An interactive site that provides lessons to help non linguist Na'vi learners learn the language
 - [Na'vi Conlang](http://llama.conlang.org/navi.php): Some general knowledge about Na'vi with several links to resources
 - [100 Days of Na'vi](https://languagechaos.com/Na'vi/days/): A 100 day learning plan to help you get a grasp on Na'vi
+- [Na'viteri](https://naviteri.org/2012/10/audio-and-video-learning-materials-for-navi-101/): Audio and Video Learning Materials for Na’vi 101
+- [Learn Na'vi Discord](https://discord.com/invite/LearnNavi): The main Discord server for learning Na'vi with a large community of friendly and helpful users
+- [Na'vi Translator](https://mr-dialect.com/en-us/american-english-dialect-accent-slang-translator/navi-translator/): English to Na'vi AI Translator
+- [r/LearnNa'vi](https://www.reddit.com/r/LearnNavi/): r/LearnNavi is a hub for the many different ways to learn the Na’vi Language
+- [Na'vi Dictionary PDF](https://eanaeltu.learnnavi.org/dicts/NaviDictionary.pdf): This is the authorized and definitive dictionary for Na’vi
+- [Learn Navi YouTube](https://www.youtube.com/@learnnavi/videos): An older YouTube channel with some videos from 10 years ago on learning Na'vi
 # Misc.
 ## Misc.
 Educational Sites
 - [AFAIK](https://afaik.io/): Learn how everything is connected and see the big picture in an interconnected web of knowledge